How to Keep Your Dog Safe in a Post-Covid World

 Get a GPS Tracker (& Hide it)

-GPS trackers are about the size of a matchbox and by using the accompanying phone app you’ll be able to locate your dog to within a few metres.
+GPS dog trackers like these are about the size of a matchbox and by using the accompanying phone app you’ll be able to locate your dog to within a few metres.

 Trackers are very popular, especially with owners of dogs that runoff and won’t recall, but there are a few drawbacks: